mohitpai/journey-optimizer.en/help/using/reports/query-examples.md

 # Examples of queries{#query-examples}

 This section lists several commonly used examples to query Journey Step Events in Data Lake.

+Make sure that the fields used in your queries have associated values in the corresponding schema.

 ## Message/Action Errors {#message-action-errors}